animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 > I leave my journals to my uncles.
 In them, is a conclusive disproof based on a system of equations.
 They are welcome to locate the portions dealing with that disproof, organize them, and publish.
 I haven't looked at any other such disproofs on the internet.
 I believe this one is original.
 But since those were ignored, the one I leave to my uncles might be too.
+>
+> The below is not a disproof, but contains motivating ideas.

 # (Begin disproof)